csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 Check if the insect genomes belong to homogametic or heterogametic samples and try to identify and assign sex chromosomes using Nucmer output files.

+> [!IMPORTANT]
+> Don't leave Gitpod terminal idle for more than 30 minutes.
+It will crash and you will lose all your edits!
+Run anything on the terminal before this timeframe.

 > [!TIP]
 > Go to tolqc (https://tolqc.cog.sanger.ac.uk) and check data available for your assembly.